 Day 2 - West Iceland, Snaefellsnes Peninsula

 The theme of the day will be the Snæfellsnes peninsula, a place that has often been nicknamed “Iceland in a nutshell” - as it has everything from waterfalls to grand mountains to lava fields and black sand beaches.
-You can drive the peninsula clockwise or counterclockwise but here the drive will be described counterclockwise.
+You can drive the peninsula clockwise or counterclockwise but here the drive will be described clockwise.
 The first stop is at the amazing Ytri Tunga where you will find a seal paradise, where they relax and play at the beach surprisingly unafraid of the humans who often stop by to admire these cuties.

 From Ytri Tunga you will make your way to Arnarstapi, the drive is very beautiful and you will want to make extra stops here and there just to take it all in (make sure to park well off road).
 Arnarstapi is a tiny charming fishing village on the coast of Snæfellsnes peninsula and close by another similar one called Hellnar.
 Between those two you will find a café, located down by the ocean with a great view and excellent food options.
 Perfect for a lunch stop!